A Theory of Network Games Part 1: Utility Representations: Separable Preferences

 \section{Separable Preferences}

 Given an order $\succeq_0$ on a space of strategy profiles $S$, when can we represent it using an additively separable utility \eqref{eq:addseputility}?
-Under mild technical restrictions, the answer is precisely when $\succeq_0$ jointly satisfies opponent and strategic independence.
+Under mild technical restrictions, the answer is precisely when $\succeq_0$ satisfies joint independence.
 We divide our conditions into two formal assumptions.
-The first highlights conditions that are indispensable, while the second simplifies our argument---at the end of the section, we discuss how to relax it.
+The first is indispensable while the second simplifies our argument---at the end of the section, we discuss how to relax it.
 Fixing an action $s_0$, we say that opponent $i$ is \textbf{essential at} $s_0$ if $(s_0, s'_i, s_{-i}) \succ_0 (s_0, s_i, s_{-i})$ for some $s_i, s'_i \in S_i$ and $s_{-i} \in S_{-i}$.

 \begin{assumption} Each action set $S_i$ is a connected topological space, the preference order $\succeq_0$ on $S$ is continuous.
 There exists $s_0^*$ with at least two essential opponents. \end{assumption}